eclipse-langium/langium/CONTRIBUTING.md

 ## Prerequisites

-For developing Langium, you require at least Node.js version 16 and at least npm version 7.7.0 to be able to use npm workspaces.
+For developing Langium, you require at least Node.js version 20.10.0 (see the `engines` entry in [package.json](./package.json)).
+The npm version bundled with it supports npm workspaces, which this repository relies on.

 ## Local Development Guide